-We’ve all heard the terms crop up in conversation, monoliths & microservices – but what exactly do they mean?
-How exactly do we ‘break up the monolith’?
+We’ve all heard the terms crop up in conversation: monoliths and microservices.
+But, what exactly do they mean?
+And how exactly do we ‘break up the monolith’?

-In this post we’ll explore the differences between monolothic and microservices based applications, and highlight some of the benefits of microservices.
+In this post we’ll explore the differences between monolithic- and microservices-based applications and highlight some of the benefits of Amazon microservices.

-We’ll also explore what services AWS have available to help you to build out a microservices architected application on the AWS cloud.
+We’ll also explore what services AWS has available to help you to build out a microservices-architected application on the AWS cloud.

-Microservices, or microservices architecture, is a service oriented architecture—a way of building software applications which are broken down into smaller, independent & composable service units which function together to deliver the overall functionality of the application.
+Microservices (or microservices architecture) is a service-oriented architecture—a way of building software applications that are broken down into smaller, independent and composable service units that function together to deliver the overall functionality of the application.

 Microservices are often connected together via RESTful APIs, so they have access to a broad range of tools and solutions from the extensive web services ecosystem.

-By contrast, a monolithic application is developed all in one piece – all of the software components of the application are tightly coupled in a single package and run as a single service.
+In contrast to microservices, which are deployed as independent, self-contained services, web services are typically built as monolithic applications.
+All of the application’s software components are tightly coupled in a single package and run as a single service.